apaz-cli/apaz-cli.github.io/blog/Grifters.md

 On the other side of the political spectrum, I think it's naive to dismiss the fact that an entire culture has grown up around the idea of gun ownership.
-These people want to maximize their happiness too, and fear the destruction of their micro-culture.
+These people want to maximize their happiness too, and fear the destruction of their culture.
 Then again, the government does have the right to maximize the life of its citizens.
 I don't have strong opinions on gun control, but I feel that we're approaching the problem from entirely the wrong angle.
 We are talking past each other.
 We should be trying to understand the culture and motivations of our counterparty.